 The IRB develops standards and reviews proposed projects to ensure compliance with TCU policy related to provisions for health, welfare, privacy, dignity and human concerns in research involving human subjects.
 Areas of concern include health, welfare, privacy, dignity and human concerns when research involves human subjects.
 See the IRB Policies, Procedures and Forms for information about protocol review and approval.

 Training.
 All investigators (faculty, staff and students) are required to complete the CITI Program training in human subjects protection prior to conducting research using human subjects.
 This training requirement applies regardless of whether such research receives external funding, and it applies to all academic levels.
-This training expires every five years.
+This training expires every four (4) years.

 The CITI Program is an on-line training program and can be found at www.citiprogram.org.
 Detailed instructions regarding how to create an account can be found on the Training and Professional Development page.
 Contact the Office of Research at firstname.lastname@example.org with any questions.

 Submission Deadlines.
 There are no submission deadlines for exempt and expedited IRB applications.
 Rather, exempt/expedited reviews occur on a rolling basis by submitting documentation to IRBFacultySubmit@tcu.edu.
 Full committee applications are reviewed monthly with meeting dates and deadlines presented below.
 The IRB only meets once during the summer.

 Please see the following schedule of meetings and deadline dates:

 |Tuesday, August 15, 2017||Friday, September 8, 2017|

 |Friday, September 15, 2017||Friday, October 13, 2017|